xguse/movingthelamppost/2013/08/20/lab_meeting_2013_08_21.rst

     - Provided continued lessons on managing and analyzing RNAseq big data
     - Revealed that the transcriptomes of Ae. aegypti mosquitoes from distinct strains vary significantly in complexity and abundance of specific transcripts.
 This variation is evident in non- blood-fed mosquitoes and is enhanced after a bloodmeal.
-    - differential use of paralogous genes
+    - differential transcript abundance profiles of paralogous genes
     - Support the need to take precautions when comparing differences in transcript abundance profiles between species that may have last shared a common ancestor as far back as 200 mya.

 #. **Bonizzoni, M., Dunn, W. A., Campbell, C. L., Olson, K. E., Marinotti, O., & James, A. A. (2012).
 Complex Modulation of the Aedes aegypti Transcriptome in Response to Dengue Virus Infection.
 PloS one, 7(11), e50512. doi:10.1371/journal.pone.0050512**

     - Example of how results (CRE-discovery in this case) are sensitive to the gene-sets use for analysis.

 #.
 Functional Genomics can be thought of as a problem of generating meaningful gene-sets

     - signal-to-noise is major challenge in generating useful gene-sets